FluidLab/Basilisk_Starter_Pack/README.md

 <code> ./spreading 0 0.1 0 1 0.111111 100 1.00E-06 0.001 0.0005 0.0175 10  </code>

 We are passing a lot of command line arguments.
 Try to see what they are by looking at the code.
-If you really want to understand the meaning of these parameters, you might want to read [Mazi's paper on EVP droplet spreading](https://arxiv.org/abs/2306.06640).
+If you really want to understand the meaning of these parameters, you might want to read [our paper on EVP droplet spreading](https://arxiv.org/abs/2306.06640).

 Note that this simulation takes a very long time to finish completely.
 Make sure you cancel the process after a while.